dustin-groh-dev/rke2-bootstrap/README.md

 ```
 . rke2-bootstrap.sh
 ```
 5. Follow the script prompts to input node IPs and ssh key paths, then let the script run.
-When complete it should look like the below screenshot.
+The gif below shows the end of the process as the script waits for all nodes to be ready before continuing.

 ![Screenshot of completed script](https://i.imgur.com/tQybaIQ.gif))